 There may be up to six (6) appointed voting Directors at Large.
 This maximum may be exceeded in circumstances where an elected Director at Large vacates his/her position; however the position will be retained as an elected position once the original vacated term is completed.

-The Corporate representative will be a one (1) year appointment to be served by the Chair of the Corporate Roundtable or a representative selected by the Corporate Roundtable and approved by the Executive Committee.
-No person shall serve consecutively for more than two years.
+The Corporate representative will be a two (2) year appointment to be served by the Chair of the Corporate Roundtable or a representative selected by the Corporate Roundtable and approved by the Executive Committee.
+No person shall serve consecutively for more than two years or one term as Chair of Corporate Roundtable, unless approved by 2/3 majority vote of the Board of Directors.

 The Corporate Roundtable representative will be ineligible to be an Officer during their term.